5 Fun Ways to Leaf Peep in the Great Smoky Mountains

 Pick Fresh Produce

 Capture the crisp fall vibe of peak leaf-peeping season with a visit to a colorful farmers market.
-The classic, family-friendly Gatlinburg Farmers Market is in its 10th successful season.
+The classic, family-friendly Gatlinburg Farmers Market is planning another successful season.
 Don’t forget your reusable canvas bags!
 Stock up on seasonal organic produce, homemade jams, home-sewn items, local honey, fragrant handmade soaps, and fresh-baked bread.
 Slow down and stroll through the falling leaves.
 Taste the local flavors.
 Peep the vibrant fall colors.
 Savor the small-town Smoky Mountain vibe.
 The farmers market takes place every Saturday morning from 8:30 AM until Noon.
-Catch it now— before it closes for the year in late October.
+Catch it before it closes for the year in late October.

 Catch A Trout Or Two

-Slip-on your waders, grab your lucky rod and reel and head out to the sparkling Smoky Mountain streams for the 19th annual Fall Smoky Mountain Trout Tournament..
-The tournament is held on October 6th and 7th in Pigeon Forge.
+Slip-on your waders, grab your lucky rod and reel and head out to the sparkling Smoky Mountain streams for the annual Fall Smoky Mountain Trout Tournament..
+The tournament is held on October 2nd and 3rd, 2021 in Pigeon Forge.
 This family-friendly event welcomes fishermen of all ages and abilities.
-Thousands of trout will be stocked in over 20 miles of streams for the popular two-day event.
+Thousands of trout will be stocked in more than 20 miles of streams for the popular two-day event.
 Enjoy gorgeous fall color views and burbling mountain streams.
 Revel in the down-home country spirit that the Great Smoky Mountains are famous for.
 Bonus— not only will you catch a few yummy trout, but you may also catch over $10,000 in prize money!

 Leaf Peep on Horseback